presprog/kirby-auto-file-templates/README.md

 > All files updated
 ```

+By default, existing template assignments will not be touched.
+To change that, run the command with `--force/-f` or set the `forceOverwrite` option globally in your `config.php` (see below).

 ## ⚙️ Config

 The plugin works in an opt-in manner: It does nothing except you tell it to.